The Darkside Detective: "Loch Mess"

-Don of the Dead
+"Don of the Dead"

 McQueen and Dooley are summoned by Chief Scully, along with the entire staff, to attend occurrences during a city-wide riot, where a police officer was already injured.
 One detail that gets McQueen's attention is the mindless state of the supposed rioters.
 As he's dispatched, he's assigned to occurrences in three locations - The Twin Lakes Museum, a gift store in Chinatown (Revealed to be the store where Dooley had bought the urn with gremlins for the "Police Farce" party) and the mansion of the deceased crime boss Al Corpsone.

 At the Mansion, they come across Raxa, now an "Inspooktor", after saving her when she is cornered by a rioter, revealed to be a zombie.
 Raxa informs she originally came to the mansion after learning of strange occurrences at the place, and her equipment's readings spiked when unknown creatures entered the mansion, supposedly looking for the Don.
 At the Chinatown store, they save the owner, Mister Wang, from his collection of monkey paws that started acting out of control.
 Wang tells McQueen that the paws started moving after some "floating goons" had robbed ritual components from the store.
 At the Museum, McQueen and Dooley investigate a break-in occurrence when they come across a mummy, which they lure back to its sarcophagus using a brain jar.
-McQueen and Dooley realize that a glass case of Osiris' bust was broken, with a gem stone missing.
+McQueen and Dooley realize that a glass case of Osiris' bust was broken, with a gemstone missing.
 With what he learns of all three occurrences, McQueen realizes that criminals from the Darkside are intended on resurrecting Corpsone, utilizing the riot as a smoke screen to acquire the ritual components, Corpsone's corpse and the Gem of Osiris to perform the ritual.